spotinst/help/src/docs/eco/getting-started/connect-account-customer-working-with-msp.md

 ## Step 3: Set Up Cost And Usage Extractor

-1. Log into your AWS account, then click on the link provided by Spotinst.
+1. Log into your AWS account, then click on the link provided by Spot.
 2. On the CloudFormation page, click Next at the bottom right.
 3. Some of the parameters have been filled in already.
 Do not change them.
 Fill in the following parameters:
    - Account List: You may leave this blank, but if you would like to send Cost and Usage reports only for certain account numbers, enter them into this field separated by commas.
 Do not add spaces.